-Critical access hospitals are identified by CMS as having met, or eligible to meet, the conditions for becoming a CAH, that is, the hospital:
+Critical access hospitals are identified by CMS as having met, or eligible to meet, the conditions for becoming a critical access hospital, that is, the hospital:

-- Maintains no more than 25 total beds, including both acute care and/or swing beds.
+Maintains no more than 25 total beds, including both acute care and/or swing beds.

 Keeps patients hospitalized 96 hours or less.

 Has received authorization to become a critical access hospital from the state office of rural health.

 The critical access hospital program was developed with careful consideration of the Medicare Conditions of Participation (COPs) requirements for critical access hospitals.
 As required to maintain deeming authority, all Medicare COPs for critical access hospitals are encompassed by Joint Commission standards published in the Accreditation Manual for Critical Access Hospitals.
 Certain standards link directly to specific Medicare COPs.
 While some of the standards are different than those in the Joint Commission’s hospital accreditation manual, the functional performance areas are identical.
 The accreditation policies, including the Sentinel Event Policy and the Accreditation Participation Requirements (except for ORYX performance measurement requirements) are also identical to the hospital program.

 The on-site survey fee is invoiced after the on-site survey is concluded and covers survey-related direct costs.
 The annual fee, which is based on an organization’s volume and type of services provided, is due each January and covers Joint Commission accreditation related services.
 For 2016, the annual fee for critical access hospitals is $2,610 and the on-site survey fees range from $7,900 to $9,200, depending on survey length, number of surveyors and type of survey.
 For more information about pricing, contact The Joint Commission’s Pricing Unit at 630-792-5115.

 Contact Us or call Jeff Conway at 630-792-5717